emilbjornson/massive-MIMO-myths/README.md

 ##Content of Code Package

-This package contains Matlab-scripts that generate 4 of the simulation figures in the article: simulationFigure2a.m, simulationFigure2b.m, simulationFigure4a.m, and simulationFigure5.m
+This package contains Matlab-scripts that generate 5 of the simulation figures in the article: simulationFigure2a.m, simulationFigure2b.m, simulationFigure4a.m, simulationFigure4b.m, and simulationFigure5.m

-The package contains 2 additional Matlab functions: function_capacity_broadcast.m and functionHeuristicPowerAllocation.m.
+The package contains 3 additional Matlab functions: checkHexagonal.m, function_capacity_broadcast.m and functionHeuristicPowerAllocation.m.
 These functions are called by the Matlab scripts.

 The convex optimization problems are implemented using the modeling language [CVX](http://cvxr.com/cvx/).